Picato/hinos-framework/README.md

 * When upload a file, it is stored in temp folder
 * The files which was stored in temp folder will be deleted after a period of time.
 So you have 2 choice:
     1. You need call a API to store them after upload
-    2. Store file in the upload process
+    2. Auto store file in the upload process

+# Features
+1. Upload temp file
+2. Upload and store file
+3. Upload images and auto resize it base on file configuration
+4. Upload file and auto zip and rename it

 # APIs